Research & Writing

 Global Historical International Relations

-Scholars of historical international relations have focused nearly exclusively on the analysis of specific inter-polity orders or their comparative study.
-Where interactions between distinct inter-polity orders are considered, the interaction process and/or inter-polity order are inadequately theorized.
-Building on a conception of inter-polity order as relational configurations produced and reproduced through diplomatic practice, this paper outlines a practice-relational approach to studying encounters between polities embedded in distinct inter-polity orders.
+Scholars of historical international relations have focused nearly exclusively on the analysis of specific international orders or their comparative study.
+Where interactions between distinct international orders are considered, the interaction process and/or international order are inadequately theorized.
+Building on a conception of international order as relational configurations produced and reproduced through diplomatic practice, this paper outlines a practice-relational approach to studying encounters between polities embedded in distinct international orders.
 I propose that established diplomatic practices inform the behavior of actors in system encounters, and how actors make sense of their own actions as well as those of their counterparts.
-As such, encounters constitute actors as belonging to distinct inter-polity orders and explicate their relevant differences.
+As such, encounters constitute actors as belonging to distinct international orders and explicate their relevant differences.
 Finally, actors respond pragmatically to specific manifestations of differences between diplomatic practices.
 This paper uses evidence from the onset of Sino-Russian relations in the seventeenth century, a previously neglected case in the study of European expansion and Sino-European relations, to illustrate this argument.
 Analyzing historiography and published collections of primary documents detailing interactions between officials of the Chinese imperial court and Russian envoys, I find that the Treaty of Nerchinsk, a territorial settlement concluded between the Qing and the Tsardom of Russia in 1689, allowed the two empires to manage their affairs through the multivocal interpretation of divergent diplomatic practices.
-This paper contributes to scholarship on historical inter-polity orders by using a previously neglected case to propose a new argument about the dynamics of pre-modern system encounters.
+This paper contributes to scholarship on historical international orders by using a previously neglected case to propose a new argument about the dynamics of pre-modern system encounters.

 International Organizations & Global Governance